SZNS/sui-node/terraform/README.md

 # Sui Full Node Terraform & Cloud-init Configuration

-This repository contains a Terraform script and a Cloud-init configuration for setting up a Google Compute Engine instance as a [Sui Full Node](https://docs.sui.io/guides/operator/sui-full-node).
+This doc contains a Terraform script and a Cloud-init configuration for setting up a Google Compute Engine instance as a [Sui Full Node](https://docs.sui.io/guides/operator/sui-full-node).
 It's designed to automate the infrastructure setup and teardown process.

 ## Configuration Overview